 Currency – Vietnam use đồng currency (VND).
 For quick count, 1 USD equals about 20,000 VND.
 Dont be surprised if we all are millionaires who carry a lot of cash around in Vietnam.
 For first-time travelers to VN, do not exchange all of your charges in VN to dollars or euros to often.
 You will feel like everything is cheap here, easily be led to being overcharged.
 Always check the ‘Vietnamese’ price simply by asking the local next to you.
 Bargaining does not work, as shop owners may not just double but already tripple the price.

 Credit/Debit card – though cards are not as widely used daily as cash, you can find an ATM almost anywhere in big cities.
 Make sure you withdraw enough money for use before moving to the more rural areas.
 Carry a large sum in your pocket can be quite inconvenient and unsafe.

 Transportation & Traffic

 Flight – compared to travelling Thailand, flying in/out/around Vietnam is more expensive, yet as cheap as South East Asia can be.
 Once you enter the countrC, living cost and travel cost are quite low, as long as you don’t fall for the scams and overpriced activities.
-I often use Baolau.com to book my itinerary as to receive my flight, train and bus vouchers all at once, to the same email.
+Use Bookaway.com to book your on-land itinerary as to receive my flight, train and bus vouchers all at once, to the same email.